Sonmatreya/Demo/README.md

 # Demo
-This is my first Git Repositary.
+This is my First Git Repositary.
 <br>
-Author-Sonmatreya Baug
+Author-Sonmatreya Baug.